onekk/freecad-doc/README.md

 ## Learning FreeCAD

-If you are interested in learning how to use Python with FreeCAD, Scrpting FreeCAD, or more in general model with FreeCAD, contact me using **Contact information** below.
+If you are interested in learning how to use Python with FreeCAD, Scripting FreeCAD, or more in general model with FreeCAD, contact me using **Contact information** below.

 ## Modellazione 3D